 Diane Schowalter, Director of Learning Accessibility Services, Hedberg Library, 262-551-5802, firstname.lastname@example.org.

 American with Disabilities Act of 1990

-The American with Disabilities Act of 1990 upholds and extends the standards for compliance set forth in Section 504 of the Rehabilitation Act of 1973 to employment practices and communications, and policies, procedures and practices that impact the treatment of students with disabilities.
+The American with Disabilities Act of 1990, as amended, upholds and extends the standards for compliance set forth in Section 504 of the Rehabilitation Act of 1973 to employment practices and communications, and policies, procedures and practices that impact the treatment of students with disabilities.
 It prohibits discrimination for qualified individuals on the basis of disability.

 Under federal law, a person with a disability is any person who:

-To meet the definition of a disability, a person’s disability must substantially limit one or more major life activities such as self-care, walking, seeing, hearing, speaking, breathing or learning.
+To meet the definition of a disability, a person’s impairment must substantially limit one or more major life activities such as self-care, walking, seeing, hearing, speaking, breathing or learning.